arizona-linguistics/colrc-v2/README.md

 ### Cleanup

-To easily remove old volumes and containers, you can run `cleanup.sh` from the base directory.
+To easily remove old volumes and containers, you can run `./cleanup.sh` from the base directory.

 ## Working with Git